 How is spelt flour different from regular flour?

 Spelt flour and regular all-purpose flour can be used similarly but have many key differences.
-Although they are both kinds of wheat, they have distinctly different flavors, textures, and nutrition.
+Although they are both kinds of wheat, they have distinctly different flavors and textures.

 Differences between spelt flour and all-purpose flour